vjammi/datastructures/src/main/java/ds/patterns/trees/traversal/readme.md

                            [7]
                         -------------------------------------------------------------------
 Note:
 This is similar to building a tree from a sorted array.
-Unlike finding the mid node by using binary search (low+hi)/2 on the sorted array, here we first find the node to be created by looking at the next node in the preorder sequence.
-We then look up that node in the inorder array and build the node node of our binary tree.
+Unlike finding the mid listNode by using binary search (low+hi)/2 on the sorted array, here we first find the listNode to be created by looking at the next listNode in the preorder sequence.
+We then look up that listNode in the inorder array and build the listNode listNode of our binary tree.

 Reference
 https://youtu.be/FBaSrNSf9po?list=PLFj4kIJmwGu2WedpHdv1p_LrLGvwqDvjZ